Innodroid/innodroid.github.io/_posts/2016-04-26-recycler-empty-swipe-refresh.md

 The key point in this code is that the SwipeRefreshLayout checks it's target view - it's one child that it allows - to see if it can scroll up.
 But in this case, the child view is just a simple `FrameLayout` and the poor FrameLayout doesn't know about scrolling, it's the RecyclerView contained within it that needs to be checked.

-So the solution lies in subclassing SwipeRefreshLayout and giving it the understanding that it it contains a **nested** scrollable view.
-And that's what this class will do (The full gist is [here](https://gist.github.com/grennis/16cb2b0c7f798418284dd2d754499b43)):
+So the solution lies in subclassing SwipeRefreshLayout and giving it the understanding that it contains a **nested** scrollable view.
+And that's what this class will do:

 {% highlight java %}
 public class SwipeRefreshLayoutWithEmpty extends SwipeRefreshLayout {